zienas/pms-v/HOWTO-DEPLOY-RPI.md

 ---

-## Step 1: Initial Raspberry Pi Setup
+## Step 1: Install Node.js (Prerequisite)

-1.  **Boot Up and Connect**: Insert the SD card, connect your peripherals and display, and power on the Pi.
-Complete the initial setup wizard (setting country, language, password, and connecting to Wi-Fi).

-2.  **Update System Packages**: It's crucial to start with an up-to-date system.
-Open a terminal window and run:
+The versions of Node.js in the standard Raspberry Pi OS repositories can be outdated.
+The recommended method is to use the official NodeSource repository to get a modern version.

+1.  **Update Your System**: First, open a terminal on your Raspberry Pi and make sure all your system packages are up to date.
     ```bash
-    # Update the list of available packages
     sudo apt update

-    # Upgrade all installed packages to their latest versions
     sudo apt upgrade -y
     ```

----

-## Step 2: Install Core Dependencies

-We need to install `git` to download the application code, `Node.js` and `npm` to build it, and `nginx` to serve it.

-1.  **Install Git and Nginx**:
+2.  **Download and Run the NodeSource Setup Script**: This command downloads a script that will configure your system to install Node.js version 18.x (a stable Long-Term Support version).
     ```bash
-    sudo apt install git nginx -y
+    curl -fsSL https://deb.nodesource.com/setup_18.x | sudo -E bash -
     ```

-2.  **Install Node.js and npm**: We will use NodeSource to get a modern version of Node.js.
+3.  **Install Node.js**: After running the script above, you can now install Node.js using `apt`. `npm` (Node Package Manager) is included automatically.
     ```bash
-    # Download and execute the NodeSource setup script for Node.js v18.x
-    curl -fsSL https://deb.nodesource.com/setup_18.x | sudo -E bash -

-    # Install Node.js (npm is included)
     sudo apt install nodejs -y
     ```

-3.  **Verify Installations**:
+4.  **Verify the Installation**: Check that Node.js and npm have been installed correctly.
     ```bash
-    git --version
     node -v
     npm -v
-    nginx -v
     ```
-    You should see version numbers for each command.
+    You should see the version numbers printed to the terminal (e.g., `v18.17.1` and `9.6.7`).

+---

+## Step 2: Install Core Dependencies

+We need to install `git` to download the application code and `nginx` to serve it.

+1.  **Install Git and Nginx**:
+    ```bash
+    sudo apt install git nginx -y
+    ```
 ---

 ## Step 3: Download and Build the Application